Cost of living

 While accommodation is likely to be your main expense, opting for a room in a University hall of residence will simplify your costs, as our hall fees include contents insurance, all utility bills (usually gas and electricity) and most have a free internet connection.

-Below are breakdowns of spending for the average Manchester undergraduate and postgraduate student for one academic year.
+To help you work out your own budget, we've pulled together the following breakdowns of spending for the average Manchester undergraduate and postgraduate student during one academic year.

 *QS Best Student Cities 2024

-Estimated living costs 2023/24 for first year undergraduate students for the 41-week academic year
+Estimated living costs 2024/25 for first-year undergraduate students for the 41-week academic year

 CostUndergraduate year (41 weeks)Monthly cost (based on 41 weeks)